jhartzell42/how-to-programming-shop/src/intro.md

 # Introduction

-I have worked on a lot of programming projects in my time, and while I was a programming consultant I have worked in a lot of different corporate environments.
+I have worked on a lot of programming projects in my time, and while I was a programming consultant I worked in a lot of different corporate environments.
 At some of them, it was easy to be concretely productive:
 I was able to contribute immediately, and at a rapid rate.
 At others, actual useful contributions would be impossible until I had a month or